EOCO Reportedly Storms Former GIHOC Boss Kofi Jumah’s Residence

 Abronye DC reportedly admitted to hospital

-Earlier, YEN.com.gh reported that Abronye DC, the Bono Regional Chairman of the NPP, had reportedly been admitted to hospital following his release from police custody.
+Earlier, YEN.com.gh reported that Abronye DC, the Bono Regional Chairman of the NPP, had reportedly been admitted to the hospital following his release from custody.

-According to party member KOKA, he was already unwell when he was invited and subsequently detained by the CID in Accra.
+According to KOKA, Abronye was already unwell when he was invited and subsequently detained by the CID in Accra, and was said to have been left in a critical state.

 Source: YEN.com.gh